 The MSTP Summer Scholars Program is a collaborative effort, facilitated through many different departments.
 You can find more information about the program through Graduate Education website:

-Any questions about the MSTP Summer Scholars Program may be directed to the MSTP Administrative Assistant, Alysha Taggart.
+Any questions about the MSTP Summer Scholars Program may be directed to the MSTP Administrator, Alysha Taggart.